Ehasaniceiu04/UniLife/README.md

 [https://blazorboilerplate.com/swagger/index.html](https://blazorboilerplate.com/swagger/index.html)

 ## Publish on IIS - What works for me on my Windows Server 2016 & SQL Server 2014 (Enkodellc)
-1. Publish Semerkand.Server project to your IIS website folder using CSB or SSB.
+1. Publish UniLife.Server project to your IIS website folder using CSB or SSB.
 2. Install your SSL.
 Make sure your SSL is in the **WebHosting** Certificate Store.
     - A free certificate from [Let's Encrypt](https://letsencrypt.org/) will work.
     - For steps 2 & 3 the utility [win-acme](https://github.com/win-acme/win-acme) installs the